Ugly on the Inside: Lessons from the Paris Metro

-Ugly is more than skin deep, and true beauty goes even deeper.
+Ugly is more than skin deep and true beauty often hides under the surface of things.
 I’m too shallow to see it most of the time.
-Such platitudes rarely get to the heart of things.
-For all my philosophical musings, all I still tend to see are the surface of things, no matter how consciously I try and pretend it can be otherwise.
+For all my philosophical musings, I still tend to dwell on the superficial, no matter how consciously I try to do otherwise.
 I’m not alone with this defect.

-And yet, look how quickly I did the same thing to someone else who stood out.
-I wonder if the human default does not skew towards this cruel ridicule of everyone who falls short of a society’s arbitrary definition of beauty.
+And yet, look how quickly I slid into snap judgements with someone else who stood out.
+I wonder if the human default does not skew towards this quiet ridicule of everyone who falls short of a society’s arbitrary definition of beauty.

 I didn’t see fellow human beings, but others, and others obviously a little less worthy of my respect.